Time to Die (2007 film)

-Pora umierać (Time to Die) is a Polish black-and-white drama film from 2007, directed and written by Dorota Kędzierzawska.
+Time to Die (Pora umierać) is a Polish black-and-white drama film from 2007, directed and written by Dorota Kędzierzawska.
 The protagonist of the film is the elderly Aniela (played by Danuta Szaflarska), who lives with her dog in an abandoned wooden villa in Warsaw.
 The film was produced with the support of the Polish Film Institute and features digital cinematography by Arthur Reinhart.
-Pora umierać achieved significant success at various festivals, winning awards for sound design and Szaflarska's performance at the Gdynia Film Festival, as well as earning Szaflarska a Polish Academy Award for Best Actress at the Polish Film Awards.
+Pora umierać achieved significant success at various festivals, winning awards for sound design and Szaflarska's performance at the Polish Film Festival, as well as earning Szaflarska a Polish Academy Award for Best Actress at the Polish Film Awards.
 The film also garnered numerous accolades at international film festivals.
 In critical analyses, attention was drawn to Kędzierzawska's subtle exploration of themes such as dying, attitudes toward death, and coexistence with non-human organisms.

 Plot

 The film's protagonist, the elderly Aniela, lives with her dog Fila in a pre-war, crumbling wooden villa in Warsaw.
 After years of sharing her home with various tenants, she finally manages to get rid of the last one.
 However, her son Witek, who occasionally visits with his wife Marzenka and their overweight daughter, has no intention of living in her family home.
 Moreover, Aniela is harassed by emissaries sent by her neighbor, who plans to acquire her property and demolish the villa.

 Aniela is deeply attached to the house, where she spent her youth, and it holds many memories and keepsakes.
 She hopes her son will resist the pressure from the neighbor.
 However, she discovers that Witek has secretly visited the villa with the neighbor's wife and is negotiating the sale of the property.
 Betrayed by her son, Aniela decides to die.
 She cancels her son's visits, drapes the mirrors in black, stops the old clock, dons a black dress, lights a candle, and lies down with a rosary in hand, awaiting death.
 Soon after, though, Aniela rethinks her decision.
 She decides to change the fate of the house by donating it for public use, while keeping the right to live out her final days there.
 The villa quickly fills with young tenants.
 One day, a child notices that Aniela has vanished from her chair.
 The camera "flies" out through the window, showing the house from a distance.